pond/dnd/party_oswen/campaign_8/journals/part_8.md

 Kindle explains (in very emotional terms).
 Bel explains in more measured terms.
 She was knocked out, but badly hurt.
 Inafina ran in, Kindle too, and Bel was able to move her to a safe place and do some healing.
 Kindle called down Moonbeam; and so it goes on.

 Oswen thinks and goes, "So you're all heroes, and very brave and you saved me.
-Thank you."
+Thank you!"

 Bel insists that Oswen stays with him - at the back!
 Oswen considers at least casting Mage Armour, but she's low on L1 now.
 We're trying to be stealthy and avoid combat but Bel and Kindle persuade her (26!) - so she casts it.